HD787/hsh/README.md

 `cat path`: outputs the contents of a file.

-`node string`: runs the provided code as javascript.
+`node string`: runs the provided string as javascript.
 NOTE: this can break the website, which is fine I just think you should know.

 `bun string`: same thing as node.